lekhajk/wasman/README.md

 `python manage.py runserver` for local acccess on localhost:8000

-`python manage.py runserver 0.0.0.0:8000` fot internal and external access
+`python manage.py runserver 0.0.0.0:8000` for internal and external access